RATING★ 9.0

 The Narrative Arc & Core Premise

-Debuting in 1935, Frontier represents a sophisticated intersection of artistic ambition and genre-defining elements within the Drama category.
+In the evolving tapestry of Drama cinema, the 1935 release of Frontier stands as a landmark endeavor that pushes the boundaries of conventional storytelling.
 The primary thematic concern of the film is an investigation into The residents of the village of Staroje Dudino, located four kilometers west of the Soviet border, are completely dependent on the wealthy Novik, whose interests are protected by the local police and clergy.
 As the story unfolds, we are introduced to a world where the traditional boundaries of Drama are tested.

 The screenplay takes its time to establish the stakes, ensuring that every character motivation is grounded in a psychological reality.
 The synopsis only hints at the depth: "The residents of the village of Staroje Dudino, located four kilometers west of the Soviet border, are completely dependent on the wealthy Novik, whose interests are protected by the local police and clergy.
 Novik is actively stirring up ethnic strife between the Jewish poor and Polish workers.
 During the traditional "black crown" ceremony (a wedding ceremony for an old man and an old woman), a group of factory workers led by the communist Haidul, together with the Jewish poor, attack the police and free Boris Bernstein, who had been sentenced to death."